folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 X_OKAPI_TOKEN = token

 #### x-okapi-token Secret Key-Value pairs:
-NOTE: You won’t need this until after the Folio system is up, but before you secure Okapi.
-Log in to the Folio System via the GUI, go to *Settings - Developer - Set Token* and copy it out from there.<br/>
+NOTE: You won’t need this until after the FOLIO system is up, but before you secure Okapi.
+Log in to the FOLIO system via the UI, go to *Settings - Developer - Set Token* and copy it out from there.<br/>

 X_OKAPI_TOKEN = `<Authentication token from Okapi>`